David Robert Wingate: Financial losses and Wingate's move to Orange

 In 1873, Wingate suffered another substantial financial loss.
-His transporting craft along with the cargo of cotton being shipped to market, worth about $50,000 dollars in that day, sank in the Sabine River.
+His transporting craft along with the cargo of cotton being shipped to market, worth about $50,000 on that day, sank in the Sabine River.
 That same year, Wingate and his wife moved to Orange as he was seeking opportunities once again in the lumber trade.
 In 1878, his new sawmill called the D. R. Wingate and Company began to operate, but just two years later, it was consumed by fire at a cost equal to that of his last loss.
 The city of Orange benefited from the presence of David R. Wingate, despite his unfortunate luck with fires.
 During the 1880s, he built larger facilities, with the demand for lumber always strong.
 Wingate also served as judge of Orange County from 1878 until 1884.
-After his wife's death in 1890, he ventured into rice farming which succeeded well and added a new commerce to the region.
+After his wife's death in 1890, he ventured into rice farming which succeeded well and added new commerce to the region.
 On February 15, 1899, Wingate died due to pneumonia and was buried in Evergreen Cemetery in Orange.